Yuksom: Administration

-At present, Yuksam is a heritage village in the Geyzing subdivision of West District of Sikkim.
+At present, Yuksom is a heritage village in the Geyzing subdivision of West District of Sikkim.
 It is now an important tourist destination.
 It is also the starting point of the popular trek to Goechala (via Dzongri).
 It is the base camp of Himalayan Mountaineering Institute for treks to Mt.
 Khangchendzonga.

 Demographics

-Yuksom is a well established village; according to 2001 census, there are 364 households in the village inhabited by 1,951 persons.
+According to the 2001 census, there are 364 households in the village inhabited by 1,951 persons.
 However, the visiting population of tourists far exceeds the permanent population as it is on the trekking route and is also as a religious centre for Buddhists.
 In the village, the Bhutias and the Nepalese constitute major communities, with the Bhutia community being the dominant ethnic group.
 However, the service and the trading sectors are dominated by people from the plains.

 Economy and facilities

-With the Himalayan trekking to Khangchendzonga mountain and the Khangchendzonga National Park, centred in the Yuksom town as the base camp, the economy of the town has now become tourism centric.
-Consequently, the Khangchendzonga Conservation Committee (KCC) located at Yuksom, with the village community as the stakeholders, with Forest Department acting as the chief coordinating agency, have planned several innovative programmes to promote ecotourism, concurrent with encouragement of local handicrafts.

 The village has well established primary and secondary schools.
 There are three primary schools, one junior school and a senior secondary school.
 Basic amenities of primary health, potable drinking water, gas and electric supply, post and telegraph office are all well established.
-To meet the increasing tourist inflow, infrastructure facilities such as hotels guest houses and transportation have also developed, although with attendant concerns of effect on biodiversity and ecological preservation.
-The environment awareness level is also very high among the village community so much so that the village is now at the core of social activists.
-They keep a close watch on the environmental and economic conditions in the village.

 The Yuksom-Dzongri trek is a popular high altitude trek along the Rathong Chu River in West Sikkim.
 The trek passes through dense forests, alpine lakes and terminates at the Khangchendzonga.
 An ecotourism impact study of this route has been carried out jointly by the Forest Department, the Mountain Institute and the Khangchendzonga Conservation Committee (KCC), which is based in Yuksom.
 Considering that this route has recorded large number of visitors (mostly from England, United States, Germany, France, Australia, Netherlands and Switzerland) in the period between 1990 and 2005 (more than doubled in this period of 15 years), two main trekking seasons of March to May and September to November with October being the peak month have been noted.
 However, the winter months of January and February are the lean months.
 Based on this study, innovative additional trek routes have been planned to encourage ecotourism all through the year.
 The additional packages suggested are the "Monsoon Magic" Alpine Treks and Subtropical Winter Treks, which would promote ecotourism economy with due consideration of the carrying capacity of the region.